danieldonovan6/ApplyingSQLFilters/README.md

 <h2>Project Description</h2>
-This organization is trying to make their system more secure.
-In this project, I’m responsible for making sure the system is safe, I need to investigate all potential security issues, and I need to update employee computers if they need.
-The following steps show how I used SQL with filters to accomplish these security tasks.
+Within my Google Cybersecurity Cerficate Program, I was tasked to help an organization make their system more secure with SQL filters.
+In this project, I’m responsible for making sure the system is safe, investigating all potential security issues, and updating employee computers if it is needed.
+The attached document work through each step in how I completed the project.
 <br />